 Even with the EPA in place, there isn’t proper testing done on chemicals to determine toxicity or the effects on the population.
 The government takes the stance of GRAS, Generally Recognized As Safe…until proven otherwise.

-The general population doesn’t have the resources to prove these chemicals are safe and the government feels its a burden that is too much for industry to bear.
+The general population doesn’t have the resources to prove these chemicals are safe and the government and industry feel its a burden that is too much for the industry to bear.
+Essential capitalism wins over your health and rights.

 What can you do?